Do Language Models Use Their Depth Efficiently?: Results on Other Models

 \subsection{How do the Layers Influence Downstream Computations?}

 Here, we show the effect of individual layers on later layers in future timesteps and on future token outputs for multiple models.
-Fig~\ref{fig:layer_and_logit_effects_llama_other} shows the effect on Llama 3.1 8B and 70B, while Fig.~\ref{fig:layer_and_logit_effects_qwen} shows the Qwen 3 series of models, and Fig.~\ref{fig:future_effect_instruct} shows the instruction tuned Llama 3.1 70B.
+Fig~\ref{fig:layer_and_logit_effects_llama_other} shows the effect on Llama 3.1 8B and 70B, while Fig.~\ref{fig:layer_and_logit_effects_qwen} shows the Qwen 3 series of models, Fig.~\ref{fig:future_effect_instruct} shows the instruction-tuned Llama 3.1 70B, and Fig.~\ref{fig:layer_and_logit_effects_olmo} shows the OLMo 2 models.
 It can be seen that instruction tuning has no influence on the model's behavior.
 In the Qwen 3 series of models, the effect seems to be less pronounced, but still present.
+OLMo 2 behaves very similarly to Qwen 3.
 The findings agree with our discussion in Sec.~\ref{sec:residual_skip}.